benoute/grokipedia-mcp/README.md

 A Go library and Model Context Protocol (MCP) server for accessing Grokipedia.

+## What is Grokipedia?

+Grokipedia is an AI-generated online encyclopedia launched by xAI, providing articles created primarily by Grok, xAI's large language model.
+It's positioned as an alternative to traditional encyclopedias with a focus on comprehensive, unbiased knowledge.

 ## Components

 This project provides two ways to interact with Grokipedia: